Case Studies related to the Law and Economics of European Competition Policy

 Aim of the module (expected learning outcomes and competencies to be acquired):

-Did you ever wonder why Google was fined EUR 2.4 billion in 2017 and EUR 4.3 billion this year, why Ireland is ordered to recover EUR 13 billion in taxes from Apple and HRS must not use a best price clause for its hotel reservation system?
+Did you ever wonder why Google was fined EUR 2.4 billion in 2017 and EUR 4.3 billion in 2018, why Ireland is ordered to recover EUR 13 billion in taxes from Apple and why Siemens and Alstom were not allowed to merge their railway businesses ?
 Why can EU governments not subsidize their national airlines (Alitalia, Air Berlin) or foreign direct investment as they see fit?
 The answer is because there is a watchdog sitting in Brussels and enforcing the European Competition Policy.
 Competition Policy is part of the policy objectives of the EU since its inception in 1957.
 Originally a policy field dominated by lawyers, there is today a clear understanding that economics play an equally important role.
 Competition policy and enforcement is concerned with economic concepts such as the relevant market, market power, entry barriers and the effects of certain restrictive practices on the market, be they mergers, agreements, unilateral behaviour or subsidies.
 This course builds on courses in industrial economics and applies these concepts and methods to real world cases.
 It is also open to law students with an understanding of basic micro-economic concepts.
 In each module students will discuss one or two landmark competition cases.
 At the end of the course students will be able to analyse cases by applying economic techniques to identify anti- or pro-competitive effects and to develop a possible theory of harm.

 Contents of the module: